 - 1. You will be allowed to use a non-wireless enabled calculator, such as a TI-99.
-You should put away smart watches, cell phones, tablets, laptops, and other devices that can connect to the internet wirelessly.
+You must put away smart watches, cell phones, tablets, laptops, and other devices that can connect to the internet wirelessly.
 I will record your calculator make and model during the exam. - 2.
 You will be allowed to use an unlimited number of paper help sheets.
-These could include the notes that you recorded in class, homework solutions, supplemental notes from the course Moodle site, copied or printed pages from the textbook, or any other printed or handwritten material.
+These could include the notes that you recorded in class (either loose or collected in a notebook), homework solutions, supplemental notes from the course Moodle site, copied or printed pages from the textbook, or any other printed or handwritten material.
+Hard copies of the textbook will not be allowed since not every student has access to one.
 A copy of the linear system solvability flowchart (Fig. 8.3.1 of Zill, 6th ed.) will be provided.
 If there is anything else that you feel would be helpful, please notify me. - 3.
+If you begin the exam after the start time, you must complete it in the remaining allotted time.
+However, you will not be allowed to take the exam if you arrive after the first student has completed it and left the room.
+The latter case is equivalent to missing the exam. - 4.
 You may not leave the exam room without prior permission except in an emergency or for an urgent medical condition.
 Please use the restroom before the exam.